gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieve legal policies for an application which includes Terms and conditions, return policy, shipping policy and privacy policy.
+Use this API to get the legal information of an application, which includes Privacy Policy, Terms and Conditions, Shipping Policy and FAQs regarding the usage of the application.

 *Returned Response:*